We're offering 100+ scholarships worth £10,000 each for home students starting a taught postgraduate course in 2019.

 How to apply

-Applications for the Sheffield Postgraduate Scholarship now open.
+Applications for the Sheffield Postgraduate Scholarship are now closed.

 All applications will be reviewed by senior members of academic staff and/or Student Support Services staff.